The Season of Styx Malone: Kekla Magoon's 2019 BGHB Fiction and Poetry Award Speech

 Kekla Magoon

-Kekla Magoon is the winner of the 2019 Boston Globe-Horn Book Award for Fiction and Poetry for The Season of Styx Malone (Lamb/Random).
-Her YA novels include The Rock and the River (Simon), How It Went Down (Holt), X: A Novel (with Ilyasah Shabazz; Candlewick), and the Robyn Hoodlum Adventures series (Bloomsbury).
-She holds an MFA in writing from Vermont College of Fine Arts, where she now serves on the faculty.
+Kekla Magoon is a bestselling author of numerous books, including The Rock and the River (Simon), How It Went Down (Holt), X: A Novel (with Ilyasah Shabazz; Candlewick), and the Robyn Hoodlum Adventures series (Bloomsbury).
+She received the 2021 Margaret A. Edwards Award and is the winner of the 2019 Boston Globe-Horn Book Award for Fiction and Poetry for The Season of Styx Malone (Lamb/Random).
+She holds an MFA in writing from Vermont College of Fine Arts.

 Be the first reader to comment.